odoo/documentation/content/applications/inventory_and_mrp/purchase/manage_deals/calls_for_tenders.rst

 The :guilabel:`Compare Order Lines` page, by default, groups by :guilabel:`Product`.
 Each product included in any of the |RfQs| is displayed in its own nested drop-down list, and features all of the
 |PO| numbers in the :guilabel:`Reference` column.

-Additional columns on this page include the :guilabel:`Vendor` from which products were ordered, :guilabel:`OTD`, the :guilabel:`Reference` number, the :guilabel:`Status` of the quotation (e.g., :guilabel:`RFQ`, :guilabel:`RFQ Sent`, etc.), the product :guilabel:`Description`, the :guilabel:`Expected Arrival` date, the :guilabel:`Quantity` of products ordered from each vendor, the :guilabel:`Unit of Measure` used for each product (if any), the :guilabel:`Unit Price` per product, the :guilabel:`Total` price of the order, and the :guilabel:`Currency` applied to the order.

 .. note::
    To remove product lines from the :guilabel:`Compare Order Lines` page, click :guilabel:`Clear` at